How to Socialise a Puppy: A Comprehensive Guide

 Positive Reinforcement

-• Reward desired behavior with treats, praise, play.
+• Reward desired behaviour with treats, praise, and play.
 This builds a positive association.

 • Remain calm and upbeat.
 Puppies can sense our emotions.